 - A town planning permit relevant to the usage as a dental laboratory has been obtained;

 - The dental laboratory is adequately equipped according to the Practicing the Dental Technicians Regulations (see related documents) i.e. as per the size, the health conditions, the lighting, air-condition, machinery etc;

-- The owner and manager of the dental laboratory is a registered Dental Technician with the Cyprus Council for the Registration of Dental Technicians and Laboratories.
+- The manager/director of the dental laboratory is a registered Dental Technician with the Cyprus Council for the Registration of Dental Technicians and Laboratories.